Glaas/RadWeb/Uni/BachelorThesis/Csongornotes.md

 # Csongnotes

-theres some games that already teach game literacy
+there are some games that already teach game literacy

 "where is the line between game litteracy and how you would need to beat a speific game ?"